Milton-R/petrolStation/README.md

 5. 21 March 2017
 	* All have worked on the GUI Wireframe
-	* Milton is working on the tabbed GUIs
+	* Milton is working on the tabbed GUI Wireframe
 	* Kelvin Started working on the GUI based on the wireframe
 	* Matas and Tristan are working on the Canonical Form on PetrolStation
 	* _Things Stated by Antonio_